 A Vineyard Christmas by Jean Stone

-Best for fans of a Martha's Vineyard setting
+Best for fans of New England setting

 Martha’s Vineyard is my favorite place on earth (and where I got engaged), and I will read any book that takes place on this picturesque New England island.
 A Vineyard Christmas was a cute Christmas-y book in which Annie Sutton rents a cozy cottage on Chappaquiddick, a very private portion of the island.
 As a blizzard approaches, Annie finds on her front porch a basket containing a baby girl.
 A note reads: “I named her Bella, after my grandmother.
 Please help her, because I can’t.”